plant99/todo/README.md

 # todo

-A simple todo record which is simple as elegant, as it shows itself every time you spawn your terminal. {COMING SOON}
+Terminal based todo app which reminds you stuffs everytime you spawn a GUI terminal